 Unlike a ditch, swales are low places that collect water.
 They can occur naturally or be manmade.
 You see them all the time next to freeway on-ramps and off-ramps.
 These particular swales, or contour bands, act as infiltration basins.
 They are called contour bands because a trench is dug along the natural contour, and then that dug out soil is used to create a berm on the downhill side.
 Swales collect water that may contain pollutants and filter the toxins out naturally.
 Since the water in a swale is in a low place, it doesn’t run off.
 Instead, it is slowly absorbed.
 Often, ornamental plants that can tolerate pollutants and wet soil are planted around swales.
 Also, microorganisms in the soil begin breaking those pollutants down into less toxic materials.

 Rainwater as resource

 We all know that, in nature, rain falls down, is absorbed by the soil, and is then used by plants to grow.
 Simple.
 But we have now paved much of that soil.
 In the United States alone, by 2004, more than 43,000 square miles of land was covered with concrete.
 That’s about the size of Ohio, and I’m pretty sure that number is higher today.
 When rain falls on concrete, or other impermeable surfaces, the water runs off and away, carrying topsoil, fertilizers, pollutants, and small bits of trash and plastic with it.
 We call that run-off urban drool and all of it the ends up in our rivers, lakes, and oceans.
 The California Native Plant Society tells us that urban drool is the #1 source of ocean pollution.
-The average 2700 sq. ft. roof in the Bay Area can collect more than 25,000 gallons of water each year.
+The average 2700 sq. ft. roof in San Jose, California, can collect more than 25,000 gallons of water each year.
 Rather than allowing that water to go to waste, you can harness it for your garden with a swale.